The Benefits of a Central AC Unit

 Energy Efficiency

-Central AC systems, unlike window AC units that are designed to cool only the room in which they’re placed, can spread cool air evenly throughout your home using air ducts.
-The cooling process begins when your thermostat signals that the air handler needs to begin cycling.
-The air handler is able to pull hot air from your home and then passes it over the evaporator coil that is filled with cool refrigeration.
-The heat from the air causes refrigerant absorb energy, and then transform into gas.
-This refrigerant is then pumped to the outdoor unit which is where the compressor raises its temperature and pressure.
-When it pumps it pushes the heat off of the evaporator coil, and then back into the home, where it’s cooled and distributed through your ductwork again.
+In contrast to window AC units specifically designed to cool the room they’re mounted in central AC systems are able to evenly distribute cool air throughout your entire home using air ducts.
+The cooling process begins when your thermostat signals that the air handler must begin cycling.
+The air handler draws warm air from your living space, and it passes over the evaporator coil which is filled with cool refrigerant.
+The heat that’s in the air causes the refrigerant to absorb energy, and then turn into gas.
+The compressor then increases the temperature and pressure of the refrigerant.
+When it pumps, the heat is transferred from the evaporator back into your home, where it can be distributed and cooled through the ductwork.

 Convenience